martinrayen/MachineLearning_ExploratoryDataAnalysis/README.md

 # MachineLearning_ExploratoryDataAnalysis
-Techniques in Exploratory Data Analysis.
+Techniques in Statistical and Exploratory Data Analysis.